 Should I Feed My Pet Goat’s Milk?

 Recently goat’s milk has become one of the more popular supplements in the pet world.
-It has been touted to improve digestion, help with allergies, and even cure cancer.
+It has been touted to improve digestion, help with allergies, packed with protein and fatty acids, and even cure cancer.
 It is widely available in pet stores and online.
 However, is it really helpful or even safe?

 Goat’s milk has never been scientifically studied to prove it’s role in canine or feline health, so we really don’t know if it is helpful or harmful.
 Unfortunately, it’s claims of being a cure-all for many common pet diseases are just part of advertising.
 Most veterinary nutritionists do not feel that goat’s milk is beneficial to an animal’s health.
 In fact, many nutritionists recommend avoiding goat’s milk, especially the raw variety.